 The Health and Physical Education curriculum contains twelve focus areas.
-The focus areas provide the context through which the Content Descriptors and Achievement Standards are taught and assessed.
+The focus areas provide the context through which the Content Descriptions and Achievement Standards are taught and assessed.

 It should be noted that the focus areas are not discrete topics.
 This means that when designing teaching and learning programs, a teacher may draw on more than one focus area, for example a unit of work titled circus may include the focus areas of rhythmic and expressive movement activities, fundamental movement skills and safety or a unit focusing on developing resilience may draw on the focus areas of alcohol and other drugs, relationships and sexuality as well as mental health and wellbeing.

 Advice about the inclusion of the focus areas across the bands is provided in Figure 2 (below) and the band descriptors.
 It is expected that each focus area identified in each band description contribute substantially to the health and physical education teaching and learning program for that particular band of learning.
-Decisions about specific timing for when each focus area will be taught within the two-year band (for example, whether to teach about safety in Year 3 or Year 4 or both years) are the responsibility of schools and teachers.
+Decisions about specific timing for when each focus area will be taught within the two-year band are the responsibility of schools and teachers.
 Planning decisions should take into account local needs, school values and beliefs, available resources, students’ readiness and community priorities.

 Alcohol and other drugs addresses a range of drugs, including prescription drugs, bush and alternative medicines, energy drinks, caffeine, tobacco, alcohol, illegal drugs and performance-enhancing drugs.
 The curriculum supports students to explore the impact drugs can have on individuals, families and communities.